CEFranke/MART341-WebDesign/assignment-08/README.md

 Optional: What challenges did you face this week with this assignment?
 How did you overcome them?

 For a while, my style code wasn't working.
 Specifically the div element styles did not want to apply themselves to any of the div elements.
-This was somehow fixed when I played the div code about the code styling the headers with color.
+This was somehow fixed when I placed the div code above the code styling the headers with color.
 So it works now, though I know nothing of why it broke and why it was fixed.

 --------------------